GOOGLE PAYMENTS USER POLICIES

 Examples: Unauthorized copies of books, music, movies, and other licensed or protected materials including copies without proper attribution; unauthorized copies of software, video games, and other licensed or protected materials, including OEM or bundled software

-Counterfeit and unauthorized goods
+Counterfeit or illegal goods

 Devices or techniques for unlocking technical protection measures